From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

-For the visual modality, Qi et al. \cite{qi2024visual} emphasize that the continuity and high dimensionality of visual input make it a weak point for adversarial attacks, offering broader possibilities for visual attackers.
-This vulnerability not only extends the impact of security failures beyond misclassification but also allows adversarial visual samples to bypass the safety guardrails of vision-aligned LLMs.
-Zhao et al. \cite{zhao2023evaluating} propose a method to evaluate the robustness of open-source VLMs in the most realistic and high-risk black-box settings, where adversaries only have query access and aim to deceive the model into producing targeted outputs.
-They first design targeted adversarial examples for pre-trained models like CLIP and BLIP, then transfer them to other VLMs.
-Subsequent black-box queries on these models further enhance the effectiveness of targeted evasion, achieving remarkably high success rates in producing directed responses.
-Gong et al. \cite{gong2023figstep} propose a black-box jailbreak method named FigStep, specifically targeting VLMs.
-FigStep bypasses VLMs’ textual safety alignment by converting harmful textual instructions into typographic images.
-Without requiring white-box access, it exploits VLMs’ visual processing capabilities to recognize text embedded in images and generate responses accordingly.
+For the visual modality, Qi et al. \cite{qi2024visual} highlight the vulnerability of visual input due to its continuity and high dimensionality, making it susceptible to adversarial attacks.
+This weakness not only leads to misclassification but also allows adversarial visual samples to bypass the safety measures of vision-aligned LLMs.
+Zhao et al. \cite{zhao2023evaluating} propose a method to evaluate the robustness of open-source VLMs in black-box settings, where adversaries only have query access.
+They design targeted adversarial examples for models like CLIP \cite{radford2021learning} and BLIP \cite{li2022blip} and transfer them to other VLMs.
+Through black-box queries, they enhance the effectiveness of these attacks, achieving high success rates in producing targeted outputs.
+Gong et al. \cite{gong2023figstep} propose FigStep, a black-box jailbreak method targeting VLMs.
+FigStep bypasses textual safety alignment by converting harmful textual instructions into typographic images.
+Without requiring white-box access, it exploits VLMs' ability to recognize text in images and generate responses accordingly.